jamesray1/trinkler.software/tools.md

 ## Imagewallet

-Simpler than brainwallets just as secure as regular wallets.
+Simpler than brainwallets - as secure as regular wallets.

 We ❤ [issues](https://github.com/Trinkler/imagewallet/issues/new) and [pull request](https://github.com/Trinkler/imagewallet/fork)!